 Fortunately, when you start a treatment program, you will receive a proper assessment and diagnosis.
 If mental illness is present, your treatment plan will include counseling and medication to address your symptoms.
-But, it’s important to take charge of your mental health as well by following these five tips.
+But taking charge of your mental health is also essential.

 1. Fuel your body with healthy foods.

 Many people who struggle with addiction also have an unhealthy relationship with food.
 You may eat too much or too little, and the foods you do consume probably tend to be high in calories with little nutrition.
 Now that you are working your recovery, it’s important to give your body and brain the nutrients they need to function their best.

 Additionally, a nutritious diet keeps your blood sugar, energy levels, and mood stable.
 It also keeps you feeling good, which reduces drug cravings.
 Here are some of the best foods to add to your diet:

 - Protein from lean meats, seafood, and low-fat dairy products

 - Healthy oils and fats

 - Superfoods like berries, sweet potatoes, salmon and flaxseed